triblondon/pwa-prpl-edge/README.md

 ## Priorities

+- [ ] Why is serviceworker in an update loop?
 - [ ] Get net info to show up reliably
   - [ ] Cache results of geoIP lookups
-- [ ] Static resource hashing
 - [ ] Purging using surrogate keys
-- [ ] Stream header in before body headers arrive (but then we don't know HTTP status, and we miss the cookie).
-Streamcombiner,

 #### Loading scenarios